box/developer.box.com/guides/search/filtering.md

 ## Filter by date

-By default, a search returns items for that have been created or updated at any time.
+By default, search returns files created at any time, and updated at any time.
 It is possible to filter results by both the date the file or folder was last updated or when it was created.

 <!-- markdownlint-disable line-length -->